NoraLoose/gcm-filters/paper.md

 # Summary

 `GCM-Filters` is a python package that allows scientists to perform spatial filtering analysis in an easy, flexible and efficient way.
 The package implements the filtering method that was introduced by @grooms2021diffusion.
-The filtering algorithm is analogous to smoothing via diffusion; hence the name *diffusion-based filters*. `GCM-Filters` is designed to work with gridded data that is produced by General Circulation Models (GCMs) of ocean, weather, and climate.
-Spatial filtering of GCM data is a common analysis method in the Earth Sciences, for example to study oceanic and atmospheric motions at different spatial scales or to develop subgrid-scale parameterizations for ocean models.
+The filtering algorithm is analogous to smoothing via diffusion; hence the name *diffusion-based filters*. `GCM-Filters` can be used with either gridded observational data or gridded data that is produced by General Circulation Models (GCMs) of ocean, weather, and climate.
+Spatial filtering of observational or GCM data is a common analysis method in the Earth Sciences, for example to study oceanic and atmospheric motions at different spatial scales or to develop subgrid-scale parameterizations for ocean models.

 `GCM-Filters` provides filters that are highly configurable, with the goal to be useful for a wide range of scientific applications.
 The user has different options for selecting the filter scale and filter shape.
 The filter scale can be defined in several ways: a fixed length scale (e.g., 100 km), a scale tied to a model grid scale (e.g., 1$^\circ$), or a scale tied to a varying dynamical scale (e.g., the Rossby radius of deformation).
 As an example, \autoref{fig1} shows unfiltered and filtered relative vorticity, where the filter scale is set to a model grid scale of 4$^\circ$. `GCM-Filters` also allows for anisotropic, i.e., direction-dependent, filtering.